-Once you've gotten to know dscout's 5 mission types, you can use a template to help write your own.
-For each mission, the number of minimum entries you ask participants to complete is the number of times you're asking them to go through and answer the series of up-to-10 questions you've written.
+Once you've gotten to know dscout's 5 mission part types, you can use a template to help write your own.
+For each part, the number of minimum entries you ask participants to complete is the number of times you're asking them to go through and answer the series of up-to-20 questions you've written.

 Because screeners vary so much from project to project, there are no templates to choose from.
 However, you can take a look at the following example to get an idea what an effective screener can look like.

 Have participants show you recurring experiences as they happen.